Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 Web browsers

-Again, because content monitoring isn’t really available, parents only have the ability to block certain websites but not content.
+Because granular content monitoring isn’t available, parents can only block specific websites rather than filter content categories.
 This feels like a big miss, as you have to be proactive about blocking sites rather than using software to control the content that your child can access.

 Canopy lets you blacklist websites with Advanced Filtering for All About Cookies Android test